steveoro/goggles_api/README.md

 $> GIT_LFS_SKIP_SMUDGE=1 bundle install
 ```

-Use the same parameter _when updating the gem_ with `bundle update goggles_db` or run the dedicated script:
+Use the same parameter _when updating the gem_ with `bundle update goggles_db` or just run the dedicated script:

 ```bash
 $> ./update_engine.sh
 ```

-To obtain a valid anonymized test DB dump image, clone [`goggles_db`](https://github.com/steveoro/goggles_db) on localhost by itself and run from the GogglesDb project root:
+To obtain a valid anonymized test DB dump image, clone [`goggles_db`](https://github.com/steveoro/goggles_db) repository on localhost by itself and run from the GogglesDb project root:

 ```bash
 $> RAILS_ENV=test rails app:db:rebuild